 Financial Institution Regulations.
 Because a number of our businesses provide data processing services for financial institutions, we are subject to examination by the U.S. Federal Financial Institutions Examination Council ("FFIEC"), which is a formal interagency body empowered to examine significant service providers to financial institutions.
-The member agencies of the FFIEC include the Federal Reserve Board, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, the National Credit Union Administration, and the CFPB.
+The member agencies of the FFIEC include the Federal Reserve Board, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, the National Credit Union Administration, and the Consumer Financial Protection Bureau ("CFPB"), which is empowered to conduct rule-making and supervision related to, and enforcement of, "federal consumer financial laws," some of which apply to products and services offered by our clients.
 We are also subject to examination by the first three of these agencies which refer to themselves as the Federal Banking Agencies when acting together.
-A subsidiary that engages in certain trust activities is subject to regulation, examination, and oversight by the Division of Banking of the Colorado Department.
+A subsidiary that engages in trust activities is subject to regulation, examination and oversight by the Division of Banking of the Colorado Department of Regulatory Agencies.